siriuslee69/Iron-RepoCoordinator/README.md

-﻿# iron-Tooling
+# SUBJECT TO RAPID AND BREAKING CHANGES!
+FORK IS HIGHLY RECOMMENDED IF USED IN PRODUCTION OR SIMILAR!

+# Iron-RepoCoordinator

-iron is a CLI-first multi-repo tooling project in Nim.
+Iron is a CLI-first multi-repo tooling project in Nim.
 Repo-coordinator functionality is embedded directly in this repository, so iron is no longer only a wrapper around an external coordinator submodule.

 ## Goals
 - Keep one practical CLI surface for multi-repo workflows.